racket/racket/collects/tests/r6rs/README.txt

  * There's a program "run/<id>/.../<id>.sps" that imports "<id>/.../<id>.sls", runs the tests, and reports the results.

-And then there's "main.sps", which runs all the tests (as noted above).
+And then there's "run.sps", which runs all the tests (as noted above).
 Also, "test.sls" implements `(tests r6rs test)', which implements the testing utilities that are used by all the other libraries.

+The "run-via-eval.sps" program is similar to "run.ss", but it runs each set of tests via `eval'.

 ======================================================================
 Limitations and feedback